Fort Camp Verde

 A Unique Camel Experiment from the United States Army.

 Nestled between the Texas towns of Bandera and Kerrville, Camp Verde is a very small one-building town with few amenities.
-Few travelers stop here as now it is a simple intersection that hides its historical importance.
+Only the rarest of travelers stop here as now it is a simple intersection that hides its historical importance.
 A beautiful new building hosts a restaurant, a gift shop, a candy store and a still functioning old time post office.
 A few signs give a clue or two about its military background, but to know the history of Camp Verde, one needs to stop and explore a little more in depth.

 Established on 08 July 1855 as a frontier post for the United States Army, the actual army camp was about one mile east of the tourist attraction that is now Camp Verde.
 None of the original buildings are still in existence, but the large sign on the gift shop gives away the uniqueness of the Texas Hill Country Army camp.
 Standing of the original foundation of a general store, the gift shop dominates the intersection.